bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FaceInclinationOther_0vb$DrG6X2cOgI1cvUqXBm/Documentation.md

-A user defined face inclination when FaceInclination = OTHER
+A user defined face inclination when FaceInclination = OTHER.